LucGtff/meli_data_challenge_2020/README.md

 # meli_data_challenge_2020

 Here are the main files used for my participation to the [Meli data challenge 2020](https://ml-challenge.mercadolibre.com/).
-[I ranked 31] (https://ml-challenge.mercadolibre.com/final_results), out of more than 100 (180 in total, but i am not sure the last ones did participate seriously).

-This is my first participation to such challenge.
-I learned a lot and I really enjoyed doing it.
-I thought I could get a better resultat, but I think it is not that bad for a starter.
+This is my first participation to a data challenge.
+Here, the goal was to "Build a Machine Learning model to predict next purchase based on the user’s navigation history."
+It was a nice experience in a field I had no experience (e commerce) and I enjoyed it.
+[I ranked 31](https://ml-challenge.mercadolibre.com/final_results)  out of more than 120, this motivated me to participate to other challenges.

 # Problem analysis and strategie put in place